2nd Wednesday Afternoon Film Series

 Up until this point, all have been written by Dr. Amanda Kemp.

-A leadership change at the start of 2014 brought with it the new Artistic Director, the expansion of programming, enhanced visibility and an increased community presence.
-Theatre for Transformation will expand its productions to include alternative playwrights.
+A leadership change at the start of 2014, brought with it the new Artistic Director, the expansion of programming, enhanced visibility and an increased community presence.
+Theatre for Transformation is expanding its productions to include alternative playwrights.

-Ismail Smith-Wade-El, Artistic Director, has worked with Theatre for Transformation in various capacities since 2012, including acting as new play dramaturg for Emancipation Sweet, collaborating on Sweeter The Berry performance showcases, and acting as production manager for TfT's first production as a part of the Philadelphia Fringe Festival.
-He's excited to take the reins of Theatre for Transformation and looks forward to engaging his community with the most compelling stories of African American life and history.
+Ismail Smith-Wade-El has worked with Theatre for Transformation in various capacities since 2012, including acting as a new play dramaturg for Emancipation Sweet, collaborating on Sweeter the Berry performance showcases, and acting as production manager for TfT's first drama production staged for the Philadelphia Fringe Festival.
+He's excited to take the reins of TfT and looks forward to engaging his community with the most compelling stories of African American life and history.

-Smith is a lifelong devotee of the theatre, from youth theatre education programs at the Fulton Opera House to working with renowned Hong Kong director Tang Shu-wing on a production of Nobel Laureate Gao Xingjian's, The Other Shore.
-A Carnegie Mellon alumnus specializing in dramaturgy and anthropology, Smith has produced research on the state of nationally-funded theatre worldwide, as well as historical research on the New Deal's Federal Theatre Project.
+Ismail is a lifelong devotee of the theatre, from youth theatre education programs at the Fulton Opera House to working with renowned director Tang Shu-wing on a production of Nobel Laureate Gao Xingjian's, The Other Shore.
+A Carnegie Mellon alumnus, he specialized in dramadurgy and anthropology, produced research on the state of nationally-funded theatre worldwide, as well as historical research on the New Deal's Federal Theatre Project.

-He believes deeply in the concept of "scholar-activism" and gives time not devoted to Theatre for Transformation to campaigning against human trafficking, racial injustice, and the devaluation of the artistic endeavor.
+Ismail believes deeply in the concept of "scholar-activism" and gives time, not dedicated to TfT, to campaigning against human trafficking, racial injustice and the devaluation of the artistic endeavor.